 Also, the topics that are covered are not really the concern of most practising programmers today.
 You will find good discussions of sorting and searching, of fundamental data structures such as trees, lists etc. and of random numbers, but don't expect to find anything about fractals, sprites or web services.
 To a certain extent I agree that they would be out of place but on the other hand I'm not at all sure that they couldn't be turned into the same sort of intellectual stuff that is crammed into TAOCP - maybe there is a need for a second generation Knuth even before the master has completed the original work!

 Still, this doesn't alter the fact that Knuth describes, explains and analyses many of the fundamental methods that all programmers should know.
 If you can't take the detailed maths then I would still suggest that a skim read is a good idea.
 Don't worry too much about understanding the MIX code in detail but concentrate on understanding the algorithms and the discussions of the results.

-Knuth's works are classics but in many cases there are more modern books which deal with the same topics rather more clearly.
-I still think that every programmer should at least be exposed to the contents - it's our cultural heritage.
+Knuth's works are classics and I still think that every programmer should at least be exposed to the contents - it's our cultural heritage.

 I'm not alone in thinking this.
 Bill Gates is quoted on the publisher's (Pearson) website as saying: